wavefrontHQ/docs/pages/doc/integrations_log_data.md

 ## Installing and Configuring a Wavefront Proxy

-The Log Data in-product [integration instructions](integrations.html#in-product-integrations) guides you through installing a Wavefront proxy.
+The Log Data in-product integration guides you through installing a Wavefront proxy.
 To access this integration:

 1. Open the Wavefront application UI.
-1. Click **Integrations**.
-1. In the Custom Collector section, click the **Log Data** tile.
+1. Click **Integrations** and find the **Log Data** tile.
 1. Click the **Setup** tab and follow the instructions.

 ## Configuring the Wavefront Proxy to Ingest Log Data

-In this example, we configure Wavefront to parse [Combined Apache Logs](http://httpd.apache.org/docs/1.3/logs.html#combined), which is a common logging format for many web services (for example, NGINX).
-The example is merely a starting point&mdash;by the end you will see how to ingest metrics from any log format.
+In this example, we configure Wavefront to parse [Combined Apache Logs](http://httpd.apache.org/docs/1.3/logs.html#combined), which is a common logging format for many web services (for example, NGiNX).
+The example is merely a starting point&mdash; so you understand how to ingest metrics from any log format.

 ### Configuring the Wavefront Proxy to Listen for Log Data